20centaurifux/efind/README.md

 I created a [ticket](https://savannah.gnu.org/bugs/?46815) regarding this "feature" of GNU find.

 As mentioned, **efind** can be extended with custom functions.
-You want to filter the search result by audio tags and properties?
-No problem :)
+That makes it simple to filter the search result by audio tags and properties, for instance.

 ```
 $ efind ~/music 'iname="*.mp3" and artist_matches("David Bowie") and audio_length()>200'
 ```

-You want to filter images by height and width?
-Just type in
+Even image properties are no problem:

 ```
 $ efind ~/images 'iname="*.JPG" and image_width()>=3840 and image_height()>=2400'